Masters loans are available in 2020/21 to help fund your postgraduate course as well as any associated living costs

 Your course should be a full standalone taught or research Masters degree studied at a UK university, or by distance learning.
 If you study by distance learning you must be living in England on the first day of the first academic year of your course, and live in the UK for the whole of your course.

 Full-time courses should take one or two academic years to complete.
 Part-time courses can be up to four years, but no more than twice the length of the equivalent full-time programme - or a maximum of three years if no equivalent full-time course is available.

-Courses that qualify for undergraduate funding - such as integrated Masters and the Master of Architecture (MArch) - are not eligible for postgraduate loans.
+Courses that qualify for undergraduate funding, such as integrated Masters and the Master of Architecture (MArch), are not eligible for postgraduate loans.
+This applies to teacher training.
 You also can't get a postgraduate loan if you're eligible for NHS funding or a Social Work Bursary.

 The loan can only be used for full Masters courses, not to top-up a lower-level qualification (such as a PGDip or PGCert) to a Masters.

 How do I apply for a postgraduate loan?

 Apply for an English postgraduate loan online by visiting GOV.UK.
 Only apply once for your entire course, not each academic year.
 Paper application forms are available from Student Finance England if you can't apply online.

 The academic year is defined as a period of 12 months from 1 September (if your course starts between 1 August and 31 December) or 1 January (if your course starts between 1 January and 31 March).

 To apply, you'll need details of your UK passport or, if you don't have one, your birth/adoption certificate.
 You may also be asked for evidence of your residency status.